Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Ashburnham students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Ashburnham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Ashburnham District Curriculum Used in Our In-Home Tutoring Programs

 The Ashburnham-Westminster Regional School District follows the Massachusetts Curriculum Frameworks in their elementary and secondary schools.
 The frameworks provide the detailed learning objectives that teachers use when planning their lessons and lay out a scope of learning that builds from the fundamentals to advanced understanding over the years.
 The curriculum is supplemented by other academic programs such as Advanced Placement courses and there are opportunities for students to take electives in subjects like the arts, web design, and business.
 Preparing students for post-secondary life includes character education and community service learning, and these are a part of the student experience so that they develop themselves beyond the classroom walls.

 We currently cover the following Ashburnham-area school district: Ashburnham-Westminster Regional School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Ashburnham Tutor Today.